surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 4.5.3-dev.2 =
+= 4.6.0-dev.3 =

-(2018/06/25) Added a new "WPSSO REST API" add-on and removed the WordPress REST API integration module (Pro version).
-Added a new FAQ: How can I add Schema aggregateRating values?
+(2018/06/26) Moved all license information from the "Add-ons" settings page to a new "Licenses" settings page.
+Added a new "WPSSO REST API" add-on and removed the WordPress REST API integration module (Pro version).

 = 4.5.2 =